kuumoneko/music_player/README.md

 ## VERSION

-> 5.1.0
+> 5.2.1

 ## ABOUT THIS VERSION

-- Using Bun:sqlite to store userdata
-- Make user to play live stream
+- Using mpv to play audio
-- Fix: crash after a time of playing or idling
+- Improve start up app

 ## NEWS